Learneer/DBMS/webdev2/README.md

-this contains the code that run perfectly and uses elephant sql
+this contains the code that run perfectly in local server